OlalKeith/cw-fe-assessment-task-1/OUTPUT.md

    - Issue: search icon is not accessible
    - Fix: Added search icon to the input field

+## Setup
+- Issue: Local repository was still linked to the original CloudFactory repo, causing permission errors when pushing.
+- Fix: Changed the remote origin to my GitHub repository and pushed changes to the development branch.

 ## Design Review Note

 - **Layout & Structure:**